Regulated United Europe OÜ

 There is no blanket rule that every crypto applicant must have a UK-resident director, but real UK substance often helps.
 The FCA focuses on governance credibility, effective management, oversight of outsourced functions, and whether the firm can be supervised properly.
 A fully foreign-managed structure with weak UK presence may face more questions.

 Yes, non-residents can incorporate and own a UK company.
 However, incorporation through Companies House does not guarantee FCA approval.
 The application still needs transparent ownership, credible management, adequate controls, and a believable operating model.
-Non-resident founders should pay special attention to substance, source of funds, and group structure clarity.
+For any United Kingdom crypto license project, non-resident founders should pay special attention to substance, source of funds, and group structure clarity.

 No. Post-Brexit, a UK registration or authorisation does not provide EU or EEA passporting rights.
 If the business needs EU-wide market access, a separate MiCA or other relevant EU licensing strategy is required.
 The UK route is a UK market route, not an EU passport.